 While FSBO.com will save you money on an MLS listing, your overall takehome could be much less than hiring an agent.
 FSBO homes sell for significantly less than agent-assisted homes — about 5.5% less, according to research by Collateral Analytics.
 That wipes out commission savings twofold.

 Instead, we recommend going with a discount brand like Clever.
-Clever's full-service agents will help get your home priced at maximum value for only $3,000 or just 1% if your home sells for over $350,000.
+Clever's full-service agents will help get your home priced at maximum value for only 1.5%.

 Customer reviews of FSBO.com